mcale6/dr_sasa_python/README.md

 - Works on linux system with openmp.
 - Minimal Python/C++ boundary crossing using pybinding11
 - Uses memory access with NumPy arrays (maybe there is a better method)

 - In progress: file writing and saving as option
 - In progress: Supports OpenCL/Cude acceleration
 - In progress: asa, interaction, overlaps and bsa table
-- In progress: result_dict() matrix geenration still has some problems.
+- In progress: matrix is inconsistent, problem with indexing

 ## Installation

 ### Requirements
-- Python 3.7+
+- Python 3.8+
 - NumPy
 - A C++17 compatible compiler
 - CMake 3.15+